 Sugar Versus Fat in the Diet

-The programmes used twins, one to eat fats and one sugar.
+A Horizon, television programmes used twins, one to eat fats and one sugar.

 The programme followed the two brothers (both doctors) during the experiment.
 There were also regular blood tests and some cognitive tests during the programme and endurance tests.